grille guard vs bull bar

 Do bull bars help in an accident?

-In a minor collision, bull bars might help but in a fatal accident, bull bars might worsen the damage.
+In a minor collision, bull bars might help, but in a fatal accident, bull bars might worsen the damage.

-Also, to purchase any vehicle with a front-end vehicle protector – bull bar, grille guard and brush guard will require you to part with thousands of dollars, they are on the expensive side but they are worth it.
+Also, to purchase any vehicle with a front-end vehicle protector – bull bar, grille guard, and brush guard will require you to part with thousands of dollars.
+They are on the expensive side, but they are worth it.

 Final Words

-Whether you are contemplating buying a new front-end protector, e.g. Westin Ultimate Bull Bar, or if you are considering getting a vehicle with a front-end protector like the pickup truck, this article will give you the confidence in making relevant decisions.
+Whether you are contemplating buying a new front-end protector, e.g., the Westin Ultimate Bull Bar, or if you are considering getting a vehicle with a front-end protector like the pickup truck, this article will give you confidence in making relevant decisions.